tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 MultipleSolutionsTest is a large repository with multiple solutions, projects and a shared class library.
-This is a test to split the large repository into smaller targted respositories.
+This is a test to split the large repository into smaller targeted respositories.

 In a cmd window clone the following repos into the same parent folder: <br>
 ```